Plan Your Ultra-Luxurious Lake Como Honeymoon

 Indulge in Italian Cuisine

 Dine at the Michelin-starred La Locanda del Notaio, which offers one of the best views on Lake Como, say Grazia and Mencarelli.
-To learn how to prepare classic dishes of Italy's Lombardy region, such as pumpkin tortelli, polenta and veal osso buco, take a cooking class.
+To learn how to prepare classic dishes of Italy's Lombardy region, such as pumpkin tortelli, polenta and veal osso buco, take a Lake Como cooking class.

 What to Pack for a Lake Como Honeymoon